What to expect from a psychiatrist?

 When you visit a psychiatrist, there are certain things you can expect to happen during your appointment.

 It’s important to remember that everyone’s experience with a psychiatrist may differ depending on their individual needs and the nature of their mental health concerns.
-However, in general, you can expect a psychiatrist to be a trained professional who will listen to and work with you to help improve your mental health.
+However, you can generally expect a psychiatrist to be a trained professional who will listen to and work with you to help improve your mental health.

 Seeing a Psychiatrist for the First Time